⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 33.58 | The trailing price-to-earnings ratio measures the price paid for a stock relative to its earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 33.64 | The trailing Price-to-Earnings ratio indicates how much investors are willing to pay for each dollar of past earnings over the last twelve months. |

-| Price/Sales (TTM) | 9.50 | The price-to-sales ratio measures the price paid for a stock relative to its revenue per share over the past 12 months, often used for companies with inconsistent or negative earnings. |
+| Price/Sales (TTM) | 8.90 | The Price-to-Sales ratio compares the company's market capitalization to its total revenue over the past twelve months, often used for growth companies or those with inconsistent earnings. |

-| EV/EBITDA | 26.90 | Enterprise Value to EBITDA compares the total value of the company, including debt, to its earnings before interest, taxes, depreciation, and amortization, useful for comparing companies with different capital structures. |
+| EV/EBITDA | 25.92 | Enterprise Value to EBITDA measures the total value of the company relative to its earnings before interest, taxes, depreciation, and amortization, useful for comparing companies with different capital structures. |

-| Return on Equity (TTM) | 2.28 | Return on equity measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently management is using shareholder investments to generate profits. |
+| Return on Equity (TTM) | 135.72 | Return on Equity measures how much profit a company generates for each dollar of shareholders' equity, indicating management's efficiency in using equity to generate profits. |